February 13, 2019 VACCIBODY ANNOUNCES COLLABORATION TO STUDY VB10.16 AND ATEZOLIZUMAB (TECENTRIQ®) IN ADVANCED CERVICAL CANCER

 About cervical cancer

-Cervical cancer is the most commonly occurring cancer among women in developing countries and is the second most commonly occurring cancer amongst women worldwide.
+Cervical cancer is the second most commonly diagnosed cancer among women in developing countries and is the fourth most common cancer death amongst women worldwide.
 An estimated 45,800 cases of cervical cancer will be diagnosed in the US and EU in 2019 and similarly an estimated 18,400 deaths from cervical cancer will occur in 2019.
 Cervical cancer is caused by high risk HPV.
 HPV16 is the type that most frequently causes cancer.
 It has been reported to be the most common genotype in high grade cervical intraepithelial neoplasia.
 It is detected in up to 60% of all cervical cancers, especially in younger women and it has also been found to play an essential role in the development of several other cancer types (approximately 90% of anal cancers; 40% of penile, vaginal, and vulvar cancers; 25% of oral cavity cancers and 35% of oropharyngeal cancers).
 Gardasil® and Cervarix® are preventive HPV vaccines which prevent infection of HPV, but these do not have an effect in already infected patients.
 A high percentage of the eligible population for the preventive vaccines does not get vaccinated, thus HPV infection and HPV+ cancer still requires effective therapeutic interventions.
 There is currently no available therapy treating HPV specifically.

 Vaccibody is a clinical-stage biopharmaceutical company dedicated to the discovery and development of novel immunotherapies.
 The company is a leader in the rapidly developing field of individualized cancer neoantigen vaccines and is using the Vaccibody technology to generate best-in-class therapeutics to treat cancers with a high unmet medical need.
 A phase I/IIa neoantigen clinical trial is currently enrolling patients with locally advanced or metastatic melanoma, non-small cell lung carcinoma, clear renal cell carcinoma as well as urothelial or squamous cell carcinoma of the head and neck.
 Vaccibody’s front runner program (VB10.16) is a therapeutic DNA vaccine against HPV16 induced pre-malignancies and malignancies.
 The first-in-human study (phase I/IIa), which has reported positive 6M interim data, evaluates the safety and immunogenicity of VB10.16 in women with high grade cervical intraepithelial neoplasia (HSIL; CIN 2/3).